OfficeDev/Office-Add-in-NodeJS-SSO/Complete/README.md

 2. Open a command prompt in the `\Complete` folder of the project and run the command `npm install`.

 3. Run the command `npm run install-dev-certs`.
+Select **Yes** to the prompt to install the certificate.

 4. Open the `\Complete` folder in the cloned project in your IDE.